slu-soc5650/course-website/content/docs/_index.md

 This is a landing page with links to final project resources, data, instructions, and a list of the final project due dates.

 ## Topics
-There are two indicies included in this section - a listing of all of the topic keywords, ArcGIS processes, and `R` functions that we cover throughout the semester and a listing of `R` packages used (with links to documentation and resources).
+There are two indices included in this section - a listing of all of the topic keywords, ArcGIS processes, and `R` functions that we cover throughout the semester and a listing of `R` packages used (with links to documentation and resources).